AGLeague/agl-backend/README.md

 This repo also includes a Containerfile that can be used to build a docker or podman image.
 This is built automatically on each push to main, and is the build used to run the deployed version.
 See the `.github/workflows/docker-image.yml` file to see how that build is done.

 ### Loading the data
 Once the server is running, an initial request can be made to have the server populate it's database with the data from the google sheets.
-Some additional data needs to be provided, so the request can be made with curl:
+Some additional data needs to be provided, so the request can be made with curl (Currently still in progress, and not yet commited):
 ```curl -X POST localhost:8000/api/admin/load/init?password={your api password} -H "Content-Type: application/json" --data-binary "@load.json"```

 ## Data Model